-The financial statements of the Fund included in the Fund's most recent Annual Report to shareholders for the fiscal year ended July 31, 2023, including the notes thereto and report of the independent registered public accounting firm thereon, are incorporated by reference into this SAI.
-These financial statements include the Fund's portfolio of investments, statements of assets and liabilities, statements of operations, statements of changes in net assets, financial highlights and notes.
-You may obtain a copy of the Fund's Semi-Annual Report and Annual Report without charge by calling the Anfield Dynamic Fixed Income ETF at 1-866-866-4848.
+The financial statements of the Fund included in the Fund's most recent annual report to shareholders for the fiscal year ended July 31, 2023, including the notes thereto and reports of the independent registered public accounting firm thereon, are incorporated by reference into this SAI.
+These financial statements include the Fund's schedule of investments, statement of assets and liabilities, statement of operations, statement of changes in net assets, financial highlights and notes.
+You may obtain a copy of the Fund's annual or semi-annual report by calling the Fund at 1-866-866-4848.

+APPENDIX A

-APPENDIX A Adviser and Sub-Adviser Proxy Voting Policies
+Adviser and Sub-Adviser Proxy Voting Policies and Procedures